wcarmon/docs/java/modules.md

 # Key points
-1. Modules always end up being a waste of time because popular 3rd party libs haven't adopted them (eg. Netty, Google, ...).
+1. Modules can be annoying because some popular 3rd party libs haven't adopted them (eg. Netty, Google, ...).
+1. Use a bottom-up approach
+    1. Start with simple relatively independent (gradle) modules
+    1. Unnamed/automatic modules can access modular code, but not the inverse
 1. a module contains one or more packages
 1. a module [`exports`](TODO) packages
 1. a module depends on other modules via [`requires`](TODO)